-The Company owns a 100% interest in the 838 km2 Ivana uranium property in the San Jorge Basin, Province of Rio Negro, located in the Northern Patagonia region of Argentina.
+The Company owns a 100% interest in the 83,800 hectare (838 km2) Ivana uranium property in the San Jorge Basin, Province of Rio Negro, located in the Northern Patagonia region of Argentina.
+The Ivana property forms the southeastern portion of Amarillo Grande Project.